exonum/exonum-doc/src/get-started/create-service.md

 ```

 Finally, we create the same structure definition of the wallet in Rust language
 based on the `proto` schema presented above.
-This structure will be used for
+The service will use the structure
-further operations with data schema:
+for further operations with data schema and to [validate](../architecture/serialization.md#additional-validation-for-protobuf-generated-structures)
+the corresponding `.rs` Protobuf-generated file with this structure:

 ```rust
 #[derive(Serialize, Deserialize, Clone, Debug, ProtobufConvert)]